-I wish it had been explained how the pylorus was so totally obstructed; the but as for the latter fact, I can add my own testimony to the circumstances that the secreting vessels may be found on dissection gorged with the black matter; after laying open the stomach and duodenum, and washing them apparently quite clear, by gently rubbing an ivory paper folder over the villous lining, I forced out an unexpectedly large quantity of the secretion in question.
-The patient had died of typhus with black vomit and purging, an unusual disease in India, but which is occasionally met, when troops are exposed to the heavy rains and intense heat of July, on field service.
+fact, I can add my own testimony to the circumstance that the secreting vessels may be found on dissection gorged with the black matter; after laying open the stomach and duodenum, and washing them apparently quite clear, by gently rubbing an ivory paper folder over the villous lining, I forced out an unexpectedly large quantity of the secretion in question.
+The patients had died of typhus with black vomit and purging, an unusual disease in India, but which is occasionally met, when troops are exposed to the heavy rains and intense heat of July, on field service.